 Table of contents

 Companies gather an increasing amount of data each day.
 The magnitude of it will only grow as more companies move from legacy systems to advanced, technologically driven environments.
 Data related to customers, business partnerships, patients, transactions, and much more holds immense value.
 This valuable data needs to be adequately protected.
-Data backup is not an option for organizations anymore, it is a necessity.
+Therefore, data backup is not an option for organizations anymore, it is a necessity.

-After malware attacks have increased 300% over the past year, it is high time we educate ourselves on what is an effective data backup strategy.
+Recently, after malware attacks have increased 300% over the past year, it is high time we educate ourselves on what is an effective data backup strategy.